alex-kulcsar/introcs-tutorials/s01-lab0104-part1.md

 -   Why **8** to **152** for **x**?
 -   Why **8** to **112** for **y**?

+## Complete

+Good work!
+Now, we need to add a player.
+Onward to Part 2!

 ```blocks
 let foodSprite: Sprite = null